 What’s a dental office without a schedule?
 In the dental industry, we live and die by the clock.
 How long a patient has been waiting?
 Where can we fit in an emergency?
 How long do we need for this procedure/appointment? when is lunch time?
-It’s all crucial to the success of a dental practice.
+Profitable scheduling is crucial to the success of a dental practice.

 If you have two hygienists, give them their own columns on the schedule to work from and make a plan to include time for Quandrant RPS, new patient time, kids appointments, and of course lunch time.
 Hygienists can help you significantly increase the volume of patients your office can see in a day, thereby leading to increased diagnosing.

 Pay attention to appointments where you can double book patients.
-You may have a new patient appointment on the schedule for 90 minutes, but that first 30 minutes may be occupied by an FMX capture and paperwork review.
+You may have a new patient appointment on the schedule for 90 minutes, but an FMX capture and paperwork review may occupy the first 30 minutes.
 Plan to multi-task by templating time to see an emergency patient or a hygiene exam while your assistant is getting the new patient ready for you.
 Make the most of the moments that you are not actively scheduled to be in a room performing a procedure, and you will surprise yourself at how much more you can produce in a week, month, or year.

 When making your templates, don’t forget to gauge your mood throughout the workday.
 Some dentists for example, are much more energetic in the mornings versus after lunch, so if that’s you, plan to do your more difficult or longer procedures in the morning when your mind is clear and fully functioning!
 This will help you leverage the “good" hours of the day.